hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

             <img src="https://lh3.googleusercontent.com/M3QnE6zndPcgzKDIbl3gFvibIyEkFOVnHeXQktPRWt2UEO-egFrHWaYIkH5X0vgvgt6b8KS2_vTRe3q2uNvM9pbynQX7KiT6oW33ju2-SuyS0Lg8yODzxGkxE08qnUw0ZoU2-rP_9A=w2400" alt="Let's look at this slightly larger example of a bipartite graph that has the same meaning.
 So, on one side we have fans and on the other side we have basketball teams.
 Now imagine that you were interested in creating a network among the fans and have the edges represent some type of affinity in terms of what teams they follow.
 Whether they kind of tend to follow the same teams or not.
 This kind of network could be important for viral marketing.
 So, if two people tend to follow the same teams, they may also like the same other type of product, and so you would be interested in knowing who is likely to impact whom in terms of that other product, and the fact that they follow the same kinds of teams might give you that hint, and so these this kind of network could be useful for certain things.
 But let's just say that you're interested in constructing that network.
 Well, you can do this, and what it's called, it's called the L-bipartite graphs projection of the bipartite graph.
 And what it is, is a network among the nodes in one side of the group, in this case the L side, in this case the fans, where each pair of nodes is connected if they have a common neighbor in the R side of the bipartite graph.
 So, in this case, there would be exactly the network between the fans, such that they're connected if they have at least one team in common.
 You would have a similar definition for the R-bipartite graphs, so that would be a network among the basketball teams, and two teams will be connected if they have at least one fan in common.
 So, what would that network look like for the fans?
 So again this network of fans will have at least one team in common, this looks something like this.
 So in this network, the edge A, H, appears in the projection because both A and H are fans of Team 1, and the edge J, E, appears in this network because they're both fans of team 4." title="Bipartite Graphs" height="250">
             <img src="https://lh3.googleusercontent.com/PT-yuFMYz6NLVYckDtWW62DFN9x8tK57WDXWEAGGiwlR45C2IMldW48ZG_FoGRfmpPsfjyph_mxWa6Xdgl9BodJA9tkaYeEgQZ9lpE0fwXV8qU_bWC86ISkEcUTNq0CHjLR_AHw9hA=w2400" alt="L-Bipartite graph projection" title="Bipartite Graphs" height="250">
         </a>
-    + __L-Bipartite weighted graph projection__: An LBipartite graph projection with weights on the edges that are proportional to the number of common neighbors between the nodes.
+    + __L-Bipartite weighted graph projection__: An L Bipartite graph projection with weights on the edges that are proportional to the number of common neighbors between the nodes.
         <a href="https://harangdev.github.io/applied-data-science-with-python/applied-social-network-analysis-in-python/1/"> <br/>
             <img src="images/m1-07.png" alt="So this is called the L-bipartite weighted graph projection.
 And what it is is, well just like we saw, rather than just defining an edge in the projected graph to be, connect any two nodes that have at least one connection in common on the other side, now we're going to add weights on these edges, and their weights are going to be proportional to the number of common neighbors that they have.
 So, the weighted projected graph for the basketball teams would look like this now, where now we have the edges and we also have a number next to them that says how many common neighbors they have.
 And here I have the size of the edges B, also proportional to that weight, Just to show you visually the difference.
 And in NetworkX you can use the weighted projected graph to now output, not just the projected graph but the weighted projected graph in this case of the basketball teams.
 You could do the same thing for the set of fans. " title="L-Bipartite weighted graph projection" height="250">
         </a>